Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, yeah, yeah, yeah.

-Uh show prep never stops life is show prep.
+Show prep never stops life, show prep.

 Greetings.

-Ill Rushmore here on the cutting edge of societal evolution, a program that meets and surpasses all audience expectations on a daily basis.
+Thrill seekers and music lovers, conversationalists all across the bountiful fruited plane, El Rushbo here on the cutting edge of societal evolution, a program that meets and surpasses all audience expectations on a daily basis.

 Here's the phone number.

-If you would like to be on the program, 800 282-2882.
+If you would like to be on the program, 800-282-2882, the email address is rush at EIBnet.com.

-Uh and what one of the things that we've always done on this program when when when communist leaders come to this country and are accorded these great ceremonial opportunities to speak to the American people.
+And one of the things that we've always done on this program, when communist leaders come to this country and are accorded these great ceremonial opportunities to speak to the American people, we always take the occasion to officially translate what these leaders are saying.

-I mean, who among us understands uh Chinese?
+I mean, who among us understands Chinese?

-Uh we did it, uh did it with uh Zhang Zim and by the way, he was staying in San Francisco once.
+By the way, he was staying in San Francisco once.

 Let's not waste any more time.

-I wanted a full state visit, complete with state dinner.
+I wanted a full state visit complete with state dinner.

-So you denied my request.
+You denied my request.

 Instead, I have to stand here in the sun making like I'm enjoying this.

-I know you hate state dinners because you go to bed at nine o'clock, but I wanted to party.
+I know you hate state dinners because you go to bed at 9 o'clock, but I wanted to party, like when our good friend Bill Clinton was here.

-And I would have told you where bin Laden is if you'd given me the chance to boogie.
+And I would have told you where Bin Laden is if you'd given me the chance to boogie.

-You really think I would spend time in your shack in Texas?
+Do you really think I would spend time in your shack in Texas?

 I see enough shacks every day without going to yours.